 DECIDE

 We make sure we have the right data, the right people, and we make a decision in the right timeframe.
 Once made, we stick with the decision until and unless we have new information that warrants making a different one.
 People who choose to be absent during the decision-making process (if invited) default to committing to it.
+Frame the decision clearly.
+Allow no ambiguity, even if your stakeholders hate how nitpicky you are about the wording.

 DECLARE